codeaucafe/codeaucafe/README.md

 ### 👋 Hey there friend!!!
-My name is **David Dansby**.
-I am a software engineer at Bestow.
+I'm **David**.
+I am a Senior Software Engineer at Bestow.
 I have a strong passion for distributed systems, microservices, secure data processing systems, Go, Python, and rare single-origin coffees.
 When time allows you can find me tinkering with one of my split mechanical keyboards.
-Recently, I've been getting into home automation.

 ### 💪 I’m currently a Senior Software Engineer at Bestow [(check us out)](https://techcrunch.com/2025/05/13/insurtech-bestow-lands-120m-series-d-from-goldman-sachs-smith-point-capital/).
 Previously, I was a software engineer at Atlassian on the Jira Align and Bitbucket Cloud teams.